Error Handling

 Pattern Matching on Results

-The most direct way to handle a Result is with match.
-You spell out what happens in both cases, and the compiler ensures you do not forget one.
+The most direct way to handle a Result is match.
+You spell out both outcomes, and the compiler makes sure neither slips through.

 LOON